bldl/emplace-spidermonkey/README.md

    The key point for this, is that we can write tests for any observable grammar or semantic from our specification.

    First we need to identify the so-called testable lines in our specification.
-   One way to think about it, is when the behaviour of the specification is observable to the user.
+   One way to think about it, is when the behaviour of the specification is observable to the user we can test it.

    An example of easily testable line in our specification is:
    ```2.
 Perform ?
 RequireInternalSlot(M, [[MapData]])```